stormpath/stormpath-documentation/source/007_multitenancy.rst

 Adding an Account Store to an Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Like other Account Stores, an Organization can be mapped to an Application so that users in the Organization can log-in to that application (for more about how logging-in works with Stormpath, please see :ref:`the Authentication chapter <authn-header>`).
+Like other Account Stores, an Organization can be mapped to an Application so that users in the Organization can log-in to that application (for more about how logging-in works with Stormpath, please see :ref:`the Authentication chapter <authn>`).
 But before you do this, you must first associate some users with the Organization so that there is someone to log in!
 To do this, you have to map some Account Stores to your Organization.

 First, you will need the ``href`` value for a Directory or Group.
 This, combined with the ``href`` of the Organization will be sent in a POST to the ``/v1/accountStoreMappings`` endpoint::